nyukhalov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * validation set accuracy of 0.979
 * test set accuracy of 0.962

-To be able to achieve the result above I ran prenty experiment.
-The most important steps and desicions are lister below:
+To be able to achieve the result above I ran plenty experiments.
+The most important steps and decisions are lister below:

 - As the first architecture I chose LeNet 5 shown in the classroom as it was suggested in the project's description.
-- The biggest problem of this arhitecture was overfitting: the training set accuracy was 1.00 while the validation accuracy was under 0.93.
+- The biggest problem of this architecture was overfitting: the training set accuracy was 1.00 while the validation accuracy was under 0.93.
 - In order to prevent overfitting I've added dropout layers after the first and second fully connected layers.
 Experiments showed that a dropout rate of 25% is not enough and the rate of 50% works much better.
-- After the step above I could acheive the desired validation set accuracy > 0.93, but I wanted to acheive at least 0.95 accuracy.
+- After the step above I could achieve the desired validation set accuracy > 0.93, but I wanted to achieve at least 0.95 accuracy.
 After several experiments with the width of the fully connected layers I decided to set it as the following:
 	- the width of the first fully connected of 1024
 	- the width of the seconds fully connected of 512
-- The batch size of 256 was choosen after a series of experiments with different sizes (64, 128, 256) as the best performing.
+- The batch size of 256 was chosen after a series of experiments with different sizes (64, 128, 256) as the best performing.
 - I also ran several experiments for choosing the learning rate.
 The rate of 0.001 gave the best validation accuracy.
-However, using a contant learning rate value resulted in jiterring of the validation accuracy in the end of training.
-To solve this issue I decided to decrease the learning rate dynamically, deviding it by 2 every 10 epochs.
+However, using a constant learning rate value resulted in jittering of the validation accuracy in the end of training.
+To solve this issue I decided to decrease the learning rate dynamically, dividing it by 2 every 10 epochs.

 ### Test a Model on New Images